Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application

-We introduce three standard concepts --~strong consistency, detection time, and power and significance level~-- that are widely used by the decision community to measure the quality of an MD detection method, i.e., the quality of a scheme $\Phi=(\phi_n(\cdot))_{n\in\mathbb{N}}$.
-Due to the equivalence between MD detection and fault detection, we can extend these properties to a fault detection scheme.
+We introduce three standard concepts --~strong consistency, detection time, and power and significance level~-- that are widely used by the decision community to measure the quality of decision rules and schemes in the context of hypothesis testing.
+These are of special relevance since, in our problem formalization, the null hypothesis (i.e., $\mathcal{H}_0$) corresponds with the system being in a healthy condition, and the alternative hypothesis (i.e., $\mathcal{H}_1$) corresponds with the system being subjected to some fault.